We may earn a commission when you buy through links in our articles. Learn more.

 • Not the cheapest

-T-Mobile has a selection of fantastic phone plans with 5G coverage, although this provider is not quite as budget-friendly as Mint Mobile.
+T-Mobile has a fantastic selection of plans available for 5G coverage, though the company isn’t quite as budget-friendly as Mint Mobile.
 We like that T-Mobile makes it easy to check 5G and 4G LTE coverage in your area with its coverage map, giving you peace of mind before you take out a contract.

 Unlike some carriers, all the taxes and fees are included in this price.
 T-Mobile offers discounts when you take out multiple lines at the same time (great for families) as well as for those aged over 55, military personnel, veterans, and first responders.